-In terms of technique, stringing the bottom string is similar to the top, weaving between the bottom row of diamonds and the holes at the edge of the head.
-However, unlike the top string, where you want to keep maximum tension, here you can vary the tension a little to get the desired pocket shape and size.
+In terms of technique, stringing the bottom string is similar to the top string.
+You'll weave between the bottom row of diamonds and the holes at the edge of the head.
+However, unlike the top string, where you want to keep maximum tension, you can vary the tension a little to get the desired pocket shape and size.

 We'll discuss the effects of different bottom string tensions further under "Adjustments" below.

 How to string the shooting strings

-Unlike the other types of string, the shooting strings are actually woven through the mesh, and the most popular method is a straight weave.
-Other types include rolled, nylon laced, or even no shooting strings at all.
+Unlike the other types of string, the shooting strings weave together through the mesh, and the most popular method is a straight weave.
+Different types include rolled, nylon laced, or even no shooting strings at all.

-Depending on the exact shape of your pocket and channel, you'll want to experiment with the placement of your shooting strings to see which gives the best ball performance.
-As a general rule though, you should have the closest string to the ball looser than the other strings, which should tighten as you work up towards the scoop.
+Depending on your pocket and channel's exact shape, you'll want to experiment with the placement of your shooting strings to see which gives the best ball performance.
+As a general rule, though, you should have the closest string to the ball looser than the other strings, which should tighten as you work up towards the scoop.

 It's important to remember that NCAA and NFHS rules prohibit any shooting strings which are more than four inches from the top of the scoop.
 Make sure your shooting strings are within this margin, or you'll risk an equipment penalty.

 Trimming the strings

 Once you've finished stringing your lacrosse head, you'll invariably find that you have a lot of extra lengths of string.
-To tidy these up, use your scissors to cut off the remaining lengths, leaving an inch or two in case you need to make slight adjustments later.
-Carefully burn the cut ends with your lighter to ensure that they don't fray.
+To tidy these up, use your scissors to cut off the remaining length, leaving an inch or two if you need to make slight adjustments later.
+Carefully burn the cut ends with your lighter to ensure that the ends don't fray.

 With your stick laced and ready to go, you'll want to put in some time testing it out, so you can ensure the pocket position and depth, and the placement of the shooting strings, works for you.
 Use a lacrosse rebounder if you're training alone, or pair up with another player to practice shots, passes, and catches.
 Take note of anything that doesn't feel quite right, so you know what adjustments to make later.